Frequent periods every other week often indicate hormonal imbalances, stress, or underlying health conditions requiring medical evaluation.

 - Coagulation disorders

-- Early signs of reproductive cancers
+- Rarely, early signs of reproductive cancers

 Timely diagnosis allows tailored treatment plans targeting root causes rather than just masking symptoms with painkillers or temporary hormonal fixes.
+Seek urgent medical care if bleeding is extremely heavy, you feel faint, you have severe pelvic pain, you may be pregnant, or you are soaking through pads or tampons very quickly.

 Treatment Options Based on Underlying Cause: